The unquestioned benefits of learning and the necessary emunah to pursue learning full time.

-So yes, while my husband and I are all for learning, I am also deeply concerned with what I see going on in so many frum communities.
-I feel this entire mindset about full-time learning needs to be re-examined, especially given the uncertain economic times in which we live.
+While my husband and I are all for learning, I feel this entire mindset about full-time learning needs to be re-examined, especially given the uncertain economic times in which we live.